Point processes with event time uncertainty: Real data

-\paragraph{Results.} The prediction performance of all competing methods is shown in Table \ref{tab:sepsis-metric}.
-We report True Positive Rate (TPR), True Negative Rate (TNR), and Balanced Accuracy (BA) which is the average of TPR and TNR, on the testing data.
-It can be seen that \texttt{TULIK-VI} outperforms the other baselines.
+\paragraph{Results.} The performance of all methods is reported in Table~\ref{tab:sepsis-metric}.
+We evaluate True Positive Rate (TPR), True Negative Rate (TNR), and Balanced Accuracy (BA), on the testing data.
+These evaluation metrics are standard for sepsis prediction \cite{physionetChallenge}.
+As shown in the table, \texttt{TULIK-VI} consistently outperforms the baseline methods.